UPS Systems becomes a member of JOSCAR

 Standby generators are installed to supply power during lengthy power outages.
 This power is routed through the UPS to maintain extended runtimes to the IT critical systems.
 This removes the need for an orderly shutdown when batteries are low.
 It will also maintain the power supply to the essential systems during a protracted loss of mains power.

 To cater for extended runtimes, most IT managers will choose a generator.
-This will maintain power for as long as there is fuel; a typical runtime before refueling being 24 hours.
-For critical applications, a standby power generator is therefore as important as a UPS; usually it is your only practical source of emergency power during an extended power outage.
+This will maintain power for as long as there is fuel; a typical runtime before refuelling being 24 hours.
+For critical applications, a standby power generator is therefore as important as a UPS; usually, it is your only practical source of emergency power during an extended power outage.

 If mains power fails, your UPS will accept the load and support the connected systems, usually sensitive electrical equipment or critical systems that can’t withstand a short break in power.
 The UPS acts as a power bridge, keeping critical systems operational until the generator synchronises with the UPS, and picks up the load.